 "Be a lamp onto yourself, be a refuge onto yourself." —Buddha

-Once or twice a year we offer a Refuge Vows at Dharma Refuge.
-Our last Refuge Ceremony was January 25, 2017.
-If you would like to inquire about our next ceremony, express your interest in participating, or if you have questions about the vow please email Marsha our Sangha Administrator.
+Twice a year we offer Refuge Vows at Dharma Refuge.
+If you would like to inquire about our next ceremony, express your interest in participating, or if you have questions about the vow please email Elaine our Program Administrator.

-Below is a letter from our local teacher Sue Kochan, explaining the ceremony, the meaning of Refuge and answering common questions from the sangha about taking these vows.
+Below is a letter from our teacher Sue Kochan, explaining the ceremony, the meaning of Refuge and answering common questions about taking these vows.

 Each Ceremony begins at 7:00 pm and includes a brief period of meditation and a Dharma talk by Sue about the Refuge Vow.
 We encourage those taking the vow to invite family and friends to share in your experience.